-Collecting reliable rating input necessitates raters with high expertise.
-Liu and Munro [18] differentiate between the expertise granularity which defines the level of expertise of the evaluator in the target item's area and the interaction granularity which defines whether the evaluator is in direct interaction with the target item.
+Collecting reliable rating input necessitates raters with high expertise (cf. Section 7.1, [23]).
+Liu and Munro [23] differentiate between the expertise granularity which defines the level of expertise of the evaluator in the target item's area and the interaction granularity which defines whether the evaluator is in direct interaction with the target item.

 The article feedback tool of wikipedia.org, shown in Figure 2, gives an additional checkbox "I am highly knowledgeable about this topic (optional)".
 This provides the opportunity to detect the experts of the article's subject.
-The project page [7] of the article feedback tool also poses the question on which criteria readers can provide a reasonable level of assessment and whether ratings meaningfully predict quality in those categories.
+The project page [8] of the article feedback tool also poses the question on which criteria readers can provide a reasonable level of assessment and whether ratings meaningfully predict quality in those categories.